 Money raised in Wales by means of taxation

-Although taxation is generally administered centrally in the UK by HM Treasury, council tax is raised by local authorities.
+Council tax is also raised by local authorities.
 Council tax receipts are therefore an important source of revenue for local authorities in Wales and other Welsh bodies such as the police.
 Local authorities receive further funding by means of a redistribution of the non-domestic rates (business rates) collected and paid into the Welsh Government’s Non-Domestic Rates Pool.

 Borrowing by local authorities is also an important source of funding for public services in Wales.
 The Welsh Government allocates funds to local authorities from the block grant, but they are permitted to borrow more funds, subject to any limits set by the Welsh Government.
 Local authorities must follow the rules on 'prudential borrowing', which involves complying with the Prudential Code which (among other things) requires that borrowing be affordable and prudential.

 One of the key objectives of the European Union is to assist less prosperous Member States, and less prosperous areas within Member States, to work towards a convergence in standards of living between the most prosperous and least prosperous regions of the EU.
 A large area of Wales, encompassing West Wales and the South Wales Valleys, is one of the ‘convergence zones’ which benefits from a relatively high amount of European funding because it is below the EU average in terms of its prosperity.